Here are common questions about ArcGIS Community Analyst.

 With some recent versions of the Chrome browser, having AdBlock or a similar extension installed will prevent you from uploading and downloading files unless these extensions are disabled.
-Examples of incorrect behavior include, but are not limited to the following:
+Examples of incorrect behavior include, but are not limited to, the following:

-- Import File will not work.
+- Import File does not work.

-Will I need to purchase a separate subscription to access data and reports for the other countries when they are available?
+Do I need to purchase a separate subscription to access data and reports for the other countries when they are available?

 Daytime population for the US is data, from Esri, that estimates the number of workers and residents in an area during the day.
-Use the Data Browser to find daytime population variables or run reports that include daytime population information, for example, Market Profile and Community Profile.
+Use the data browser to find daytime population variables or run reports that include daytime population information, for example, Market Profile and Community Profile.